If there is one thing parents of multiple kids have in common… it’s the desire to know how to stop sibling rivalry.

 More ideas for how to stop sibling rivalry

 The sibling relationship is the perfect place to learn how to be in a friendship.
 Your brother or sister is going to love you no matter what.
 They are going to still be there tomorrow… you get a second chance (and a third and a fourth).

 - Teach them how to compromise, how to empathize and how to apologize.
-By using their squabbles as lessons you will be reducing the amount of squabbles that occur.
+By using their squabbles as lessons you will be reducing the number of squabbles that occur.
 Win-win!

 - Make an intentional effort to notice anything positive.
 Then complement it.
 This will help you and your kids to see the bright spots of their relationship.